Blaizzy/mlx-embeddings/docs/Adding-Software-to-Homebrew.md

 ### Writing the cask

 Making a new cask is easy.
-Follow the directions in [Getting Set Up To Contribute](https://github.com/Homebrew/homebrew-cask/blob/HEAD/CONTRIBUTING.md#getting-set-up-to-contribute) to begin.
+Follow the directions in [How to Open a Homebrew Pull Request](How-To-Open-a-Homebrew-Pull-Request.md#cask-related-pull-request) to begin.

 #### Examples